-As at 31 December 2019, the Group assessed the impairment of goodwill and determined that the carrying amount of goodwill of RMB2,221,017 arising from the acquisition of Lianche was higher than its recoverable amount.
-As a result, an impairment loss of approximately RMB2,221,017 was recognised.
+In 2019, the Group assessed the impairment of goodwill and determined that the carrying amount of goodwill of RMB2,221,017 arising from the acquisition of Lianche was higher than its recoverable amount.
+As a result, an impairment loss of RMB2,221,017 was recognised.